Articles By Dr Kalinian

 THE AFFECT OF CARDIAC ARREST (HEART ATTACK) ON THE BRAIN

-The heart is a muscular organ that is responsible for pumping blood through out your body.
+The heart is a muscular organ that is responsible for pumping blood throughout your body.
 Blood then carries oxygen and nutrients to your organs so they can function properly.
 When the heart stops pumping, as in the case of cardiac arrest (heart attack), oxygen is no longer able to travel to nourish the body, particularly the brain.
-The human brain constitutes only about 2% of the total body mass, yet utilizes more oxygen than any other organ.
+The human brain constitutes only about 2% of the total body mass yet utilizes more oxygen than any other organ.
 It requires oxygen and glucose to produce energy and work efficiently.
 Brain neurons, or nerve cells, depend on a continuous supply of oxygen, as they are not able to store oxygen and glucose for later use.
 A slight decrease in oxygen delivery can have serious effects including neuronal death and/or changes in brain function and cognition.
 This can include anything from problems with remembering to judgment, attention, and mental speed.
 Changes in personality, behavior, and mood may also occur.

 Brain cells are very sensitive to lack of oxygen.
 Some brain cells start dying less than five minutes after their oxygen supply is interrupted or ceased.
-As a consequence, brain hypoxia (oxygen depravation to tissue) or anoxia (complete lack of oxygen), can severely cause brain damage or death.
+As a consequence, brain hypoxia (oxygen deprivation to tissue) or anoxia (complete lack of oxygen), can severely cause brain damage or death.

 What are typical causes of hypoxic/anoxic brain damage?